mpiraux/draft-piraux-quic-tunnel/draft-piraux-quic-tunnel.md

 can send this identifier to join the QUIC tunneling session.
 The concentrator matches the session identifier with the existing session with the client.
-It can then use both sessions to reach the client and received tunnelled packets from the client.
+It can then use both sessions to reach the client and received tunneled packets from the client.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~